Nurse Anesthetist School requirements vary from school to school. Find out what you can do to make your application more competitive.

-What is the best type of ICU experience to prepare for CRNA School?
+What is the best type of ICU experience to satisfy the nurse anesthetist school requirement?

-As a CRNA student, you will care for patients who are neonatal to 100 years old, and you will have to be equally comfortable with drug dosing, age-related factors, etc. for all of them.
-A Neonatal ICU nurse will find great comfort adapting to pediatric anesthesia, while the former Coronary Care Unit nurse will have a breeze in evaluating ECG and stress test results prior to cardiac surgery.
+As a CRNA student, you will care for patients who are neonatal to 100 years old, and stress test results prior to cardiac surgery.

 Having said this, the majority of your patients will be adults, so even though experience in the NICU or PICU will always help, it should be balanced by at least 1 year of adult ICU.
 Fortunately, nurse anesthetist schools will do their best to help you bridge the gaps between your past experience and the broader set of responsibilities you will face as a CRNA.